Linux 4.5 has been released on Sunday, 13 March.

 BPF programs can now to specify perf probe tunables via its section name, separating key=val values using semicolons.
 A exec key is used to specify an user executable which allows to attach BPF programs at uprobe events commit; a module key is used to allow users to attach BPF programs to symbols in modules commit, an inline key that allows to specify whether to probe at inline symbols or not and a force key to forcibly add events with existing name" commit

-Allow BPF scriptlets specify arguments to be fetched using DWARF info, using a prologue generated at compile/build time. perf probe various options can be used to list functions, or see what variables can be collected at any given point commit, commit, commit
+Allow BPF scriptlets to specify arguments to be fetched using DWARF info, using a prologue generated at compile/build time. perf probe various options can be used to list functions, or see what variables can be collected at any given point commit, commit, commit

 Introduce a new callchain mode: folded ( perf report -g folded) to print callchains in a line, facilitating perf report output processing by other tools, such as Brendan Gregg's flamegraph tools commit, commit, commit